-De-activating the QUIET Mode
+De-activating the Quiet Mode

 - 1. Select any channel that has been tagged for Quiet operation.
-'Q' and Q will be displayed. - Briefly press QUIET.
+'Q' and will be displayed. - Briefly press F then press QUIET.
 Q will disappear from the display and all channels that were tagged for Quiet operation will now operate normally again.

-Receiving Signals in the QUIET Mode
+Receiving Signals in the Quiet Mode

-- If a normal signal is received on an Open channel (one that is not tagged with 'Q') the signal will be heard in the usual way. - If your SelCall Ident is received on any channel Open or QUIET - the QUIET mode will be cancelled and the alarm will beep to alert you to the call.
+- If a normal signal is received on a QUIET channel, the channel will appear busy (the ■€ icon will be visible) but no sound will be heard from the speaker. - If a normal signal is received on an Open channel (one that is not tagged with 'Q') the signal will be heard in the usual way. - If your SelCall Ident is received on any channel Open or QUIET the Quiet mode will be cancelled and the alarm will beep to alert you to the call.
 In addition, the caller's Ident or ALPHA label will be displayed.
 All channels will now be open for normal transmission and reception.

-If you wish to respond to the caller using SelCall, press and hold CALL until the radio beeps.
+If you wish to respond to the caller using SelCall, press and hold the CALL button until the radio beeps.
 The caller's Ident will be transmitted back to them causing the alarm in their radio to be activated.